liuxing3169/edx-documentation/zh_cn/course_authors/source/getting_started/CA_accounts.rst

 .. _edX.org and edX Edge:

 ***********************************
-Introducing edx.org and edX Edge
+简介 edx.org 和 edX Edge
 ***********************************

 To explore edX courses or create edX course content, you can register an